 Visiting Mal Pais Costa Rica

 Mal Pais was once a small beachfront village, but now is becoming one of Costa Rica’s most sought-after tourist attractions.
 The area of Mal Pais Costa Rica is located on the tip of the beautiful Nicoya Peninsula, on the Pacific side of the country.
 It is a great place to take up surfing, visit a yoga center or just take in the relaxed, laid-back atmosphere.
 The area may be named ‘bad land’, but is certainly not that by nature.
-Mal Pais Costa Rica boasts fabulous weather all year round and as a result has become a surfer’s paradise.
-With a long beach break, consistent waves and great swells, who wouldn’t want to surf here?
+With a long beach break, consistent waves and great swells, Mal Pais is a surfer’s dream.
 The coast’s dotted with cool bars and restaurants as well as a variety of places to stay for all budgets.

 Relaxing at Playa Mal Pais

 Despite being one of the trendiest places to visit in Costa Rica, Playa Mal Pais is often uncrowded.
 In fact, Mal Pais is the introverted neighbor of Santa Teresa.
 Therefor it’s a peaceful spot to spend the day taking in the wonderful surroundings and relaxing in the sun.
 The beach itself is mainly rocky but with good stretches of sand and surrounded by lush vegetation.

 Surfing at Playa Santa Teresa

 Just a few miles north of Playa Mal Pais, is Playa Santa Teresa.
 This area holds one of Costa Rica’s most renowned beaches, famous for its beauty as well as its amazing surf.
 This area will be a bit more crowded than the laid-back Map Pais.
 So after relaxing and finding some peace at Mal Pais, this is the perfect beach for some exciting wave chasing!